bsiepe/SimPsychReview/README.md

 1. `data_cleaning.R` is used to clean the raw data.
 2. `analysis.Rmd` contains the main analyses in the paper and code to reproduce all figures.
 3. `coding_agreement.Rmd` contains code to reproduce the agreement analyses in the appendix.
+4. `lit_review_coding.pdf` contains the questions used in the literature review and displayed in the agreement analyses in the appendix.

 The folder `/data/` contain the raw data used in these scripts.